-Primarily because of an increase in the long-term external debt of the banking sector, Taiwan's external debt rose to US\$189.9 billion at the end of 2020 (Chart 2.24), increasing by 2.82% compared to a year earlier.
+Primarily because of an increase in the long-term external debt of the banking sector, Taiwan's external debt 26 rose to US\$189.9 billion at the end of 2020 (Chart 2.24), increasing by 2.82% compared to a year earlier.
 The largest share of external debt went for the private sector, registering US\$188.4 billion, while the public sector share only reached US\$1.5 billion.
-Taiwan's external debt stood at 28.37% of the year's GDP at the end of 2020, lower than the internationally recognized alert threshold, and much lower than those in the US.
-Japan, and Malaysia (Chart 2.24), increasing the US.
-Japan and Malaysia (Chart 2.24), increasing the US.
-Japan and Malaysia (Chart 2.24), increasing the long term the long te
+Taiwan's external debt stood at 28.37% of the year's GDP at the end of 2020, lower than the internationally recognized alert threshold,27 and much lower than those in the US.
+Japan, and Malaysia (Chart 2.24), and much lower than those in the US.
+Japan, and Malaysia (Chart 2.24), and much lower than those in the US.
+Japan, and Malaysia (Chart 2.24), and much lower than those in the US.
+Japan and Malaysia (Chart 2.24), and much lower than those in the US.
+Japan and Malaysia (Chart 2.24), increasing the LIS.
+Japan and Malaysia (Chart 2.24), increasing the long than the long three than the long three three long three three long three long three three long three lon